rantalaofficial/3D-RayCast/README.md

 # 3D-RayCast
-A 3D ray casting application with C++.
+A 3D ray casting application made with C++ and SFML GUI library.
 Might add working robots to the scene in the future.

 Controls:
 Move camera: WASD